kushidesign/kushi/README.md

 (sx [:b "1px solid black"])
 ```

-The above examples will resolve to the following css declaration:
+All of the above examples will resolve to the following css declaration:
 ```css
 border: 1px solid black;
 ```